-One of Phetchabun’s biggest draw for visitors is Phukhao Hin Pakarang, more widely known as Coral Mountain – a rocky mountain range that is believed to have been under the sea millions of years ago and was only discovered in 2007.
-Since then, it has attracted people from all over the world to explore its steep, 45-degree slopes, which rise to 1,200 metres above sea level, formed by craggy, stripey rock that looks remarkably like coral.
-This incredible nature reserve is home to an abundance of wildlife, rare trees and plants and is well worth a visit.
+One of Phetchabun’s biggest draws for visitors is Phukhao Hin Pakarang, more widely known as Coral Mountain – a rocky mountain range that is believed to have been under the sea millions of years ago and was only discovered in 2007.
+Since then, it has attracted people from all over the world to explore its steep, 45-degree slopes, which rise to 1,200 meters above sea level, formed by craggy, stripey rock that looks remarkably like coral.
+This incredible nature reserve is home to an abundance of wildlife, rare trees, and plants and is well worth a visit.

 If camping is your thing, then try Thung Salaeng Luang National Park – the camp site at the visitor centre has sweeping views over the savannas offering visitors the chance to take in the early morning mists that lie heavy within the landscape.
 Unique to this area is Tham Phra Wang Daeng, the longest cave in Thailand!